NEOZEO64/hivecom/README.md

 <img src="./img/weight scale solution.png">

-I had a discussion with some friend and my dad on how to get all the weight on all four weight cells without any warping in the wooden boards and parasitic stabilities.
+I had a discussion with some friends on how to get all the weight on all four weight cells without any warping in the wooden boards and parasitic stabilities.
 Then, I took the Mechanics I module in the university and it actually helped me to understand problem in a better way lol

 a.
 Laser-Cutting the distance parts (between wooden boards and weight cells) Yay, finally I can use the laser cutter at the Schülerforschungszentrum for good reason!
 I just drew some simple Fusion 360 sketches for this.
 And I got a small headache for standing too long next to the machine in the plastic steam xD, but it was fascinating!